esling/esling.github.io/_pages/atiam-ml-6-probabilistic-models.md

 We will plot the probability mass distribution for different $$\lambda$$ values.

 **Continuous Case**
-A continuous random variable has a *probability density function*.
+A continuous random variable has a *Probability density function* (PDF).
 An example of continuous random variable is a random variable with *exponential density*

 $$
 \begin{equation}